 These are the kinds of situations that can bleed a healthcare organization dry.
 When times were flush, no one noticed.
 Now that times are lean, it's a hole that needs to be plugged.

 Another area where money disappears without anyone noticing is time tracking.
-Clocking in/out can be logged slightly incorrectly for any number of reasons.
+Clocking in/out can be logged slightly incorrect for any number of reasons.
 Maybe people self-report time and somebody rounded the number.
 Maybe someone stopped to chat with a colleague for 15 minutes before remembering to clock out.
 Whatever it is, those little differences add up.
-The answer here is to provide a system for clocking in/out that is easy to use and always accessible – for instance, via a mobile app.
+The answer here is to provide a system for clocking in/out that is easy to use and always accessible - for instance, via a mobile app.

 Taking it one step further, you need to explore what happens when people work differently than scheduled.
 Maybe a case took longer than expected so the physician leaves late.
 Maybe it was a slow night and some departments sent providers home earlier than scheduled.